 The Rodale Cookbook published by the Rodale Press is where I go for breads and other wholesome foods.
 I have several other of the Rodale books and they are all great.

 As I peruse the books, it’s fun to see how many phases and stages of eating I’ve gone through.
-You will find low-fat books, low-carb books, vegetarian/vegan books, and all sorts of specialized diet books, all of which I still use.
+You will find vegetarian/vegan books, low-fat books, low-carb books, and all sorts of specialized diet books, all of which I still read and sometimes use.
 Then there are the regional books that show where I’ve lived – Guam, Alaska, Arizona, California, Down East, Deep South, the Orient.

-Even though I still buy new cookbooks, like those by Martha Stewart and Mark Bittman, I still go back to my old “tried-and-true” standards when I want to make something special for friends.
-Maybe someday I’ll stop reading them like novels (which is what I do!) and actually use them for cooking.
+Even though I still buy new cookbooks, I still go back to my old “tried-and-true” standards when I want to make something special for friends.
+Maybe someday I’ll stop reading my cookbooks like novels (which is what I do!) and actually use them for more cooking.

-Now I’m anxious to go find a new one to try for you!
+Now I’m anxious to go find a new recipe to try for you!